UI Code Challenge #1 - Heartbeats — SitePoint

 Things to keep in mind…

-- Humans are NOT perfect clockwork machines – ideally there should be some organic or random-looking variation in the ECG/EKG line/s.
+- Humans are NOT perfect clockwork machines – we need your line to show authentic organic, random-looking variation.

-- Usually the line starts sharp but fades to black before being overwritten.
+- Typically the line is written to screen sharp but then fades to black before being overwritten on the next pass.

 - No GIF animation, video or After Effects – we’re looking for a code solution.